FTWtoday City Guide Live Banner

 If you’re looking to sweat

-Break a sweat with heated Vinyasa and Power Vinyasa flow.
-Or, if you’re not feeling the heat, they also offer restorative Yin yoga classes and even aerial yoga for the adventurous spirits.
+Break a sweat with heated Vinyasa, Power Vinyasa, and soul sweat sequences.
+If you’re not feeling the heat, Soul Sweat also offers restorative Yin yoga classes and aerial yoga for the adventurous spirits.
+Bonus: Try the $10 Cash Community Class offered on weekends.

-Choose from a wide selection of sessions that incorporate Vinyasa yoga, Bikram yoga, Yin yoga, yoga nidra, and body wheel yoga.
-If you want to try something outside of your usual routine, you’ll be sure to sweat in the hot HIT Pilates classes.
+Choose from a wide selection of sessions that incorporate Vinyasa, Bikram, Yin, nidra, and body wheel yoga.
+If you want to try something outside of your usual routine, you’ll be sure to sweat in the HIT Hot Pilates classes.

 FTW-Elemental Yoga